SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/cp2k/index.md

 *  [FAQ](https://www.cp2k.org/faq)

 !!! tip
-	If *after* consulting with the above you believe there is an issue with the NERSC module file
-	a [support ticket](https://help.nersc.gov).
+	If *after* consulting with the above you believe there is an issue with the NERSC module, please file a [support ticket](https://help.nersc.gov).